Mirisziel/MUSICAL-TIME-MACHINE/README.md

 # MUSICAL TIME MACHINE

-A Musical Time Machine that will take you on a musical journey to any date you like This application creates spotify playlist of TOP 100 songs from a specific date
+A Musical Time Machine that will take you on a musical journey to any date you like.
+This application creates spotify playlist of TOP 100 songs from a specific date

 ## Features: